-Lack of power leave shim out of the upper echelon.
-A 7-time batting champ who ranks with the best as pure hitter.
+Lack of power leaves him out of the upper echelon.
+A seven-time batting champion who ranks with the best as hitter for average.

 Not well-liked, but hard to overlook his production.
 140 OPS+ and 56 WAR for a 22-year career.

 Also roamed center field.
 Dawson was a great runner, hitter, fielder in his prime.
-Won MVP with last place team.
+The only player to win an MVP award with a last place team.

 Underrated, Smith had great tools, very similar to Dawson and Walker.